Venezuela official: US in talks to improve frosty relations

 Maduro recalled Venezuelan diplomats from the U.S. and ordered all U.S. Embassy staff out of the country, but later backtracked to try to open a dialogue over the issue.

-Arreaza said that Story met with Venezuelan government officials over four consecutive days last week, including Wednesday, the day Guaido declared himself interim president, sparking violent clashes between demonstrators and the National Guard.
+Arreaza said the meetings between Story and Venezuelan government officials happened over four consecutive days last week, including on Wednesday, the day Guaido declared himself interim president, sparking violent clashes between demonstrators and the National Guard.

 The communications are aimed at creating an open dialogue between the U.S. and Maduro's government, Arreaza said.
 The U.S. government didn't immediately confirm whether the meetings took place.